-Recently, I was chatting with one of our clients and they were telling me how they should have invested in post-its because of how much they use them.
-I asked what they were using them for, and she said everything from calling patient’s back to making a reminder to run someone’s credit card, and so on.
-I asked her why they aren’t using the note spaces in DentiMax, and she told me, “none of my co-worker’s told me about that”.
-So, today my hope is to educate everyone on how to save money on post-its and use the software instead!
+Recently, I was chatting with one of our clients.
+They were telling me how they should have invested in post-its because of how much they use them.
+I asked what they were using them for.
+She said everything from calling patient’s back to making a reminder to run someone’s credit card, and so on.
+I asked her why they aren’t using the patient notes in DentiMax, “None of my co-worker’s told me about that", she said .
+Today my hope is to educate everyone on how to save money on Post-its and use the software instead!

-Patient Information Screen Notes section: Most front office people use this note space to make some general notation on the patient such as not to call them before 9am, or that they alternate hygiene with a periodontist for example.
+Most front office people use this note space to make some general notation on the patient.
+These notes can be not to call them before 9am, or that they alternate hygiene with a periodontist for example.
 These notes do not print or pop-up anywhere in the system.

-Patient Information Screen Alerts section: These notes are part of a pop-up when you open any of the patient’s screens and are typically medical or high importance notes.
-They can be inserted from the patient info or the chart screen.
-An example may be that the patient has a bad gag reflex, is deceased (as an extra precaution), or to collect past due balance when patient walks in.
+These notes are part of a pop-up when you open any of the patient’s screens.
+They are typically medical or high importance notes.
+You can insert them from the patient info or the chart screen.
+An example may be that the patient has a bad gag reflex, has passed away (as an extra precaution), or to collect past due balance when patient walks in.

-Recall notes: Recall notes show up in the recall details screen (where you can quickly view & generate recall appointments for one patient or the family).
-Recall notes are notes relating to the patient’s recall status like if they are leaving the country for 9 months, if they like to be scheduled with their other family members, if you’ve left messages or sent recall letters, and so on.
+Recall notes show up in the recall details screen (where you can quickly view & generate recall appointments for one patient or the family).
+These Recall notes are notes relating to the patient’s recall status like if they are leaving the country for 9 months.
+Also, they could indicate if they like to vist at the same time as their other family members.
+Notes could also indicated if you’ve left messages or sent recall letters, and so on.
 This will help you centralize any and all notes relating to recall.

-Insurance notes: Insurance notes go at the bottom of the insurance plan and can be accessed from the ledger, chart, or the insurance plan itself.
-This space can be templated for standardizing the type of notes you want to go here.
+Insurance notes go at the bottom of the insurance plan and show up in the ledger, chart, or the insurance plan itself.
+Template this space for standardizing the type of notes you want to go here.
 An example of an insurance note is perhaps any specific ortho payout information, age limits, any special frequency notations you’d like to make.

-Appointment note: The appointment note is the note you add to the patient’s appointment directly.
-This note should be related to that day’s appointment you added it to and will not be transferred or displayed anywhere else except the appointment for that day.
+The appointment note is the note you add to the patient’s appointment directly.
+You should relate the note to that day’s appointment you added it to.
+The note will not transfer or display anywhere else except the appointment for that day.
 An example of an appointment note could be that the patient may be five minutes late that day, or to make sure to collect for the estimate due before the patient’s surgery appointment.

-Ledger note: DentiMax allows you to create one-time or templated ledger notes for explanations on a patient’s ledger.
-Some of these notes are automated, like when a claim is sent, or a statement is printed.
+DentiMax allows you to create one-time or templated ledger notes for explanations on a patient’s ledger.
+Some of these notes will apply automatically, like when a claim is sent, or a statement is printed.
 Other notes you can attach to procedures as an internal explanation of a discount, or an explanation as to why something wasn’t fully paid to the patient.
 You can choose whether you want the note to print onto the patient’s statement.

-Claim note: Claim notes are notes that can get added as a note about the claim, such as who you spoke to at the insurance company as to why the claim hasn’t been paid yet, or any general info about the claim.
+Claim notes are notes that can add to a claim, such as who you spoke to at the insurance company as to why the claim hasn’t been paid yet, or any general info about the claim.

 As you can see, there is a place for practically any kind of note in DentiMax to keep you from killing trees with post-its.
 If you need more help on how to use these different note fields, feel free to reach out to us at [email protected] and we’ll be happy to assist!